rahulyadav96/frontend-test/README.md

 ## Display Data

-- Display the car only from BMW maker.
+- Display the car data only from BMW maker.
 - Store the key variable of the 4th object in global state.
 - Display the key variable on different page.
 - Install next-auth create a login page using credentials